Numigi/odoo-stock-addons/stock_component_account/README.rst

 an equipment (a parent serial number) with all its components (child serial numbers) in a transparent way.

-However, if an equipment is delivered to a customer, the cost recorded for this equipment should include the cost of its components (recursively).
+If an equipment is delivered to a customer, the cost recorded for this equipment should include the cost of its components (recursively).

 The complete cost of the equipment must be matched with the related revenue (the customer invoice).